snabbdom/snabbdom/CONTRIBUTING.md

 # Contributing

+## Making a commit

+This repository uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to be able to generate a meaningful changelog automatically.
+After you make changes and added them e.g. by running `git add <my changed file>`, use `git commit` (without `-m`) to get help for creating a valid commit message.
+If you use `-m` (or write a commit message directly in your editor for example), your message will still be checked and the commit will fail if it is against the commit conventions.

 ## Making a release

 You will need a personal GitHub API token (this is used to create the release on GitHub).
 You can obtain one [here](https://github.com/settings/tokens/new?scopes=repo&description=release-it) (it only needs "repo" access, not "admin" or other scopes).